- When do we advertise Trade Mark Examiner positions?

 Applications can be made through our online recruitment system Web Recruitment.

-If you are an interstate applicant who is successful in receiving an interview, we will meet the cost of your flight to Canberra.
-Alternatively, we can arrange for a telephone interview.
+If you are an interstate applicant who is successful in receiving an interview we can arrange for a video or telephone interview.

 We will advise you of your start date if we make you an offer.

-As a successful applicant, we will meet reasonable costs associated with relocating from within Australia.
+For successful applicants, we will meet reasonable costs associated with relocating from within Australia.

 This may include: